shedskin/shedskin/examples/README.md

    112 WebServer.py         simple web server
 ```

+If you know of any other interesting examples, please do suggest them in the shedskin discussion group or post an [issue](https://github.com/shedskin/shedskin/issues/new/choose) on the [Shedskin repo](https://github.com/shedskin/shedskin).

-## Running the Examples
+## Building and Running the Examples

 ### A. Build/Run Examples Manually

-There are currently manual two ways to run examples:

 1. **The Builtin way**